 Martin Muheim, Communications and Fundraising

 Martin Muheim has been in charge of communications and fundraising on a part-time basis since 2018.
 For the social scientist and journalist, unequal development worldwide and development policy have always been important topics.
-He was a project coordinator for Swissaid in Nicaragua for several years and later worked on the use of IT to give producers in rural East Africa better access to information, markets and credit.
-He was the owner of the IT company IDESO AG, then held a management position with an IT company and is now runs as Muheim IT Business Consulting as well as working part-time as an ICT project manager.
+He was a project coordinator for Swissaid in Nicaragua for several years and later worked on the use of IT to give producers in rural East Africa better access to information, markets and credits.
+He was the owner of an IT company, then working as ICT project manager in the industry and now as independent IT Business Consultant.